ROTARC/ADAPT/README.md

 Any output should go in the `output/` directory.
 It is useful to include in the file name the number of the analysis file, then a number for subsequent outputs from the same file, and a good description.
-E.g.:
+E.g.,

 - `outputs/figures/02-01-spectrogram-{subject_id}.png` for a spectrogram created
   in `02-filter_data.py`